35 Heavenly Homemade Food Gifts

 Gift in a Jar: Cranberry-Bran Muffins

 This gift in a jar has stripes of flour, whole bran cereal, apple pie spice, almonds, brown sugar and cranberries.
 Seal the streusel topping in a small sturdy plastic bag and enclose at the top of the jar.
 The jars/gifts keep at room temperature for up to a month.
+Get the recipe above and download a free PDF of printable recipe labels and instructions.

 Santa's Delight Peppermint Bark